afs-public/ascend-sdk-typescript/docs/models/components/pendingdrip.md

 # PendingDrip

-Quantity of currency from a dividend being reserved for reinvestment. should not be used by non-currency assets
+Represents the amount of cash that has been paid to an account due to a dividend or capital gain but is due to be reinvested in the security that paid the account holder

 ## Example Usage